Ticket to Ride (board game): English Version

 On 12 April 2017, Days of Wonder announced its pending release of a version entitled Ticket to Ride: Germany for the English speaking market, based on the same map of 1902 Germany used in both Ticket to Ride: Märklin and Zug um Zug: Deutschland.
-This version was released in June 2017 in Europe and then subsequently in August 2017 in the United States through its American premiere release at booth #1619 of Gen Con (17–20 August 2017), at a suggested retail price of €44 and $50 (USD) respectively.
+This version was released in June 2017 in Europe and then subsequently in August 2017 in the United States through its American premiere release at booth #1619 of Gen Con (17–20 August 2017).

 This version was a combination of Zug um Zug: Deutschland and Deutschland 1902, likewise including that expansion's meeple mechanism.
 The game was designed for 2–5 players, aged 8-years-old or older, for a game lasting 30–60 minutes.
 Adrien Martinot (Days of Wonder general manager) wrote "We decided to release this version, which was limited to German market only, in order to answer the demand of all Ticket to Ride fans worldwide".
 This version has a "complexity rating" of 2.24 out of 5 on BoardGameGeek.